 The Fix: Check in with yourself to make sure your goals are realistic, and adjust if and as needed.
 Choose a goal you think you can accomplish and then commit to reaching it.
 So while scoring a six-pack in a month may not be feasible, goals like sticking to a regular workout routine or losing half a pound or so per week are attainable, says trainer and author Jeremy Scott, C.P.T., C.N.S.

 Step one is creating a workout schedule that fits your lifestyle.
 You’re more likely to stay motivated when you have a schedule in place you can really commit to—even if that means squeezing in a quick 15-minute HIIT workout instead of spending an hour at the gym some days.

 Then, adding mini fitness goals to your daily routine— such as taking the stairs instead of the elevator at work—can be really motivating, says Fitzgerald.
-This way, you’ll be more active—and feel more accomplished—throughout every single day.
+This way, you’ll be more active—and feel more accomplished—every single day.

 2. Your Pre-Workout Snack Game Is Off

 What you eat (or don’t eat) before you get your sweat on can make the difference between having a killer workout and feeling like a sloth.
 Most people make one of two opposite mistakes: either eating too much too close to a workout or not eating enough.